Canonization of Josemaría Escrivá

-Canonization of Josemaría Escrivá de Balaguer discusses John Paul II's decision to canonize Josemaría Escrivá, founder of the Prelature of the Holy Cross and Opus Dei, more commonly known as Opus Dei.
+The canonization of Josemaría Escrivá, a Spanish Catholic priest and the founder of Opus Dei, took place on October 6, 2002, by Pope John Paul II in St. Peter's Square, Vatican City.

+The canonization was controversial for several reasons, including a lack of Spanish judges, the fact that Opus Dei doctors were the ones who certified his miracles, and general criticism surrounding Opus Dei itself.

 History of the Cause of Canonization

-According to the Vatican, here is the chronology of the process of canonization:

-From death to beatification

-1975 - 1980: After Escriva's death on June 26, 1975, the Postulation for the Cause of his beatification and canonization started receiving thousands of reports of favors granted through his intercession; the postulation also received testimonies about his holy life.
+After Escriva's death on June 26, 1975, the Postulation for the Cause of his beatification and canonization started receiving thousands of reports of favors granted through his intercession; the postulation also received testimonies about his holy life.
 These came from people all over the world.

-1980: Solicitation of the opening of the Cause of beatification and canonization of Msgr.
-Escriva from the Congregation for the Causes of Saints on the 5th anniversary of his death.
+In 1980, on the 5th anniversary of Escriva's death, his cause for beatification and canonization was solicited from the Congregation for the Causes of Saints, the official Catholic body that investigates deceased Catholics who may have cause to be beatified, the first step towards a declaration of sainthood.

-1981: Granting of nihil obstat by the Congregation for the Causes of Saints.
-Promulgation by Cardinal Vicar of the Decree opening the Cause.
-On March 14, Creation by the Archbishop of Madrid of a tribunal, which, along with the tribunal constituted by the Vicariate of Rome, would receive the testimonies of those witnesses who either lived in Spain or preferred to give their testimony in Spanish.
-On May 12, Opening of the Roman process on the life and virtues of the Servant of God.
-On May 18, Opening of the process in Madrid under Cardinal Enrique y Tarancon.
+In 1981, the Congregation granted Escriva's Cause the status of nihil obstat (literally 'nothing against'; having no obstacles to beatification).
+The Decree opening Escriva's Cause was promulgated by the Cardinal Vicar of the Congregation.
+On March 14, a tribunal was created by the Archbishop of Madrid, which, along with the tribunal constituted by the Vicariate of Rome, would receive the testimonies of those witnesses who either lived in Spain or preferred to give their testimony in Spanish.
+On May 12 of the same year, the Roman process on the life and virtues of the Servant of God was opened.
+This was followed on May 18 by the opening of the process in Madrid under Cardinal Enrique y Tarancon.